mjdamgaard/UP-Web-Project/open-tech-co-ops.md

 ## Outline of the model

-An open developer co-op is an organization of developers who license software to the organization in return for potential future monetary rewards, which might depend on how well the software is received by the users.
+An open tech co-op is an organization of developers who license software to the organization in return for potential future monetary rewards, which might depend on how well the software is received by the users.

 The developers contribute their software to the organization by publishing it under a license which allows the organization to sub-license the software on behalf of the developers.